Md Rumi Shammin*, Associate Professor of Environmental Studies; Program Director

 In addition to coursework, the following opportunities are available to students interested in Environmental Studies related experiences.

 Winter Term: Environmental studies students often choose to use Winter Term (WT) as an opportunity to gain hands on experience in research or in developing and applying skills towards addressing real-world problems.
-Most ES majors choose to study off campus, but many also choose to study on campus.
+The majority of ES majors choose to study off campus, but many also choose to study on campus.
 Individual ES faculty agree to sponsor a broad range of projects.
-The ES Program periodically sponsors on-campus group projects and in recent years these have focused on topics such as understanding and managing ecological wastewater treatment systems, on permaculture practices in sustainable agriculture and on developing resource-use monitoring and display technology.
+The ES Program periodically sponsors on-campus group projects and in recent years these have focused on topics such as understanding and managing ecological wastewater treatment systems, on permacultural practices in sustainable agriculture and on developing resource-use monitoring and display technology.

 Internships: Internships with government, business and non-profit organizations are a popular mechanism by which ES students apply classroom learning in real-world settings and gain critical experience that shapes decisions regarding careers and advanced academic work.
 Internships with local organizations may take place during the semester and can be undertaken for credit through certain existing courses, private readings or research projects supervised by faculty.
 The Program encourages students to pursue internships during Winter Term, during summers or as part of study away experiences or during personal academic leaves.
 The ES Program and the College maintain relationships with a wide variety of public and private organizations that host internship experiences.
 As examples, in recent years students have conducted internships with organizations ranging from public schools, the U.S. Forest Service, EPA, the Nature Conservancy, the Audubon Society, The National Science Foundation, the Environmental Defense Fund, Foresight Design, and a range of companies.